tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

 #### Method 3.
 Using a backend-calculated signature to authenticate requests

-When the signature is generated on the backend, you can choose not to implement `QCloudCredentailFenceQueueDelegate` protocol
+When the signature is generated on the backend, you can choose not to implement the `QCloudCredentailFenceQueueDelegate` protocol

 **Objective-C**